TNT-JEFFERSON/TERRENEITOR/💻 Obstacle Management/README.md

 ## Software

-The software we used for coding and programming our robot, Terreneitor, is _Arduino IDE _ version: 2.3.2 in MacOS
+The software we used for coding and programming our robot, Terreneitor, is _Arduino Integrated Development Environment (IDE)  _ application version: 2.3.2 in MacOS.
+Arduino uses a variant of the C++ programming language.
+The Arduino Integrated Development Environment or Arduino Software (IDE)  contains a text editor for writing code, a message area, a text console, a toolbar with buttons for common functions and a series of menus.
+It connects to the Arduino hardware to upload programs and communicate with them.
+We chose using this software not only because of its simplicity but because it what we learned in our school.

 <img src="Arduino IDE 2.3.2.png" width="40000">

-##  Pseudo code and strategy
+##  Pseudocode and strategy

-A pseudo code is a representation of code used to demonstrate the implementation of an algorithm without actually doing so.
+A pseudocode is a representation of code used to demonstrate the implementation of an algorithm without actually doing so.
 It often acts as a rough draft of coding projects, and is written in an explainable manner to be understandable by programmers at any knowledge level.
 Meanwhile, a strategy, in this case, is our plan to achieve our goals during the challenges and rounds of the WRO 2024 future engineers competition.
 Here is our pseudo code and strategy explained in detailed for each round:

 ### Round 1: